 On 11 July 2023, Finance (No.2) Act 2023 was enacted in the UK, introducing a global minimum effective tax rate of 15%.
 The legislation implements a domestic top-up tax and a multinational top-up tax, which will be effective for the Group's financial year beginning 1 April 2024.
 A Pillar 2 Effective Tax Rate (ETR) is calculated for every jurisdiction in which the Group operates and, under the legislation, the group is liable to pay a top-up tax for the difference between the Pillar Two ETR for each jurisdiction and the 15% minimum rate.
-An assessment of the potential exposure to Pillar 2 income taxes has been performed, based on our 2023 data, and no Pillar 2 income taxes are expected to arise for most jurisdictions in which the Group operates.
-It is anticipated that the Group may, in some jurisdictions, incur additional tax liabilities, but the effect on the reported tax charge is reasonably estimated to be immaterial.
+An assessment of the potential exposure to Pillar 2 income taxes has been performed, based on our 2023 data, and no Pillar 2 income taxes are expected to arise for the jurisdictions in which the Group operates.
 The Group has applied the exemption under the IAS 12 'Income Taxes' amendment for recognising and disclosing information about deferred tax assets and liabilities related to top-up income taxes.